← Back to blog

 450 to 73: How I Cleaned My Entire CRM in One Afternoon

-I knew it was a mess.
-I just kept ignoring it because cleaning a CRM manually is the kind of task that makes you want to fake your own death.
+I know because mine was.
+450 companies. ~35% data quality.
+Duplicates everywhere.
+No owner set on half of them.
+I kept ignoring it because cleaning a CRM manually is the kind of task that makes you want to fake your own death.

 The CRM graveyard problem